CoffeeJunkiee/coffeejunkiee.github.io/_posts/2020-01-18-jeeves-HTB.md

 To get the root flag there are two ways to get it where one compromises a file that has been gotten from the Documents directory within the user and the other way is using [RottenPotato](https://github.com/foxglovesec/RottenPotato) to scalate to root.

+### Getting root flag - Method #2

+In the OSCP exam the chances to use The Metasploit Framework have its limits.
+To root in this way we are going to use

 ### Getting root flag - Method #1
 After looking around in the directories from the user __kohsuke__, there is a file in the Documents directory with __kdbx__ extension.